-Many returning New Zealanders and British expatriates transfer their UK pensions to New Zealand for the QROPS advantages on offer.
-The reasons that they do this are varied and can range from wanting the funds closer to home so that they can be managed more easily to protecting themselves from any nasty future legislative changes.
-Most peoples reasons vary although we have found some common threads tend to dominate once people fully grasp the implications of a pension transfer.
+Many returning New Zealanders and British expatriates transfer their UK pensions to New Zealand for the advantages QROPS offer.
+The reasons that they transfer varied and can range from wanting the funds closer to home so that they can be managed more easily through to protecting themselves from any future legislative changes.
+After 20 years of dealing with people transferring their UK pension the most common reasons people give as advantages for moving their pension to New Zealand are:

 Payments from NZ QROPS are NZ tax-free

-Distributions from New Zealand superannuation schemes are tax free as they are considered capital distributions rather than income payments.
-This means when it comes time for you to receiving funds from your New Zealand QROPS you do not need to declare anything in your New Zealand tax return, these are unique NZ QROPS advantages.
-This is also good news if you leave New Zealand as the New Zealand QROPS will stay pay you tax free from New Zealand, so you will not suddenly need to transfer your pension if you change countries.
+Distributions from New Zealand superannuation schemes are tax free in New Zealand as they are considered capital distributions rather than income payments.
+This means when it comes time for you to receiving funds from your New Zealand QROPS you do not need to declare anything in your New Zealand tax return.
+If you leave New Zealand the QROPS will stay pay you free of New Zealand taxes.

 Invest in local currency or GBP

 Many schemes offer funds denominated in sterling, New Zealand dollars, Australian dollars and more.
 This means that members of these schemes can switch between sterling investments and local currency denominated investments as they choose.
-This can make a significant difference in retirement as exchanges have been extremely volatile since the Brexit vote in the UK.
+This can make a significant difference in retirement as exchange rate do fluctuate.

 The FMA and Inland Revenue set policy that is important to New Zealand superannuation and not specifically designed to maximise QROPS outcomes.
 This is important as it makes QROPS a by-product of New Zealand legislation rather than the focus of it – which is friendlier for the HMRC.